 Menorca, with its chilled vibes, laid back mood and slower pace sits with its Balearic brothers in the turquoise waters of the Mediterranean.
-Menorca means smaller island but the little isle punches well above its weight in terms of unspoilt beaches, secluded coves and crystal clear waters.
-Visit Menorca for captivating old towns, cathedrals, harbours and a vast natural bio-sphere.
-The food is good; think cheese, the freshest seafood, vineyards and gin.
-There are so many things to do in Menorca, lots to see and masses of reasons to visit.
-Here are just some of the ways I fell in love with it…
+Menorca means smaller island but this little isle punches well above its weight in terms of unspoilt beaches, secluded coves and crystal clear waters.

 Where to eat: Restaurant Minerva which can be found directly on the harbour side.
 Choose from the floating terrace or inside the converted flour mill for fresh seafood dishes.

 For more things to do in Menorca check out Things to do in Ciutadella Menorca from Heather on her Travels

 Mahon was an important British Port over 200 years ago and the Brits have left their influence.
 If you know me then you’ll know I’m partial to a gin and tonic.
 For me the Xoriguer Gin Distillery was a Menorca must-see.